FAQ - Risks and Benefits

 Although infections are rare, they may occur in about 1-5% of cases (depending on risk factors).
 If an infection is suspected, this may require oral antibiotics.
 To limit the risk of infection, you will be given post-operative instructions on how to help manage the wound.

 Hematomas can occur in approximately 5% of cases.
 These occur due to a delayed bleed in the scrotum, which forms a blood clot.
-These are not dangerous and do not impact the success rate, but they are uncomfortable and may take months to fully resolve.
+They are not dangerous and do not impact the success rate, but they are uncomfortable and may take months to fully resolve.
 To reduce the possibility of a hematoma, you should limit your activities after the procedure for a few weeks and avoid things such as baths, saunas, hot tubs, or similar things which may dilate veins in the scrotum.